hennlab/ANT157L/ProblemSet1.md

 ```
 (Type your answer here)
 ```
+Travel back to your student directory.

 PLINK files can get very large, containing genotype information for hundreds of thousands of individuals at millions of SNPs, so we do not want to have to use less to view and manipulate the data.
 Instead we can use PLINK to read the file and tell us something about the structure of our data like so:

 ```
-plink --bfile /share/CourseANT157L/data/Ethiopians/Ethiopians_chr1 --freq
+plink --bfile /share/ant157/data/Ethiopians/Ethiopians_chr1 --freq
 ```

 The `--bfile` argument informs PLINK what dataset to look for, in this case `Ethiopians_chr1` (it will automatically look for `.bed`, `.bim` and `.fam` endings of the dataset).
 Running this command will print a summary of the contents of the input dataset to screen.
 It also prints a summary of the output dataset if any manipulations are performed (in this case, we used the `--freq` flag to calculate allele frequencies).
+But ALWAYS make sure you are only working in your own directory, and NOT the data directory.

 You can either copy the datafile to your own folder or continue to simply call the dataset from the /data/ folder.